 I, and all other spoon collectors, have accepted this explanation.
 But until now, nobody was very sure as to just which spoons he had seen which prompted his actions.

 Recently, I had a very unusual opportunity.
 A dealer had just purchased a collection of spoons from an estate which had been "hidden" for a great many years.
 I was given "first chance".
 While these spoons were not of superb or unusual quality, they were remarkable for something else.
 The European spoons presented here were all acquired at the same time from a German trip in 1890, and they obliged the historian in me by engraving the date on the spoons.
-In addition, this collection contained the witch spoon (the only American spoon) shown above.
+In addition, this collection contained only one American spoon --a witch demi.
 This was a remarkable set of circumstances which now allows me to share with you the spoons leading to the establishment of the "Salem Witch Spoon" and consequently the entire Souvenir Spoon Movement.
 Co-incidentally the Daniel Low Jewelry company has just recently closed its doors after over 100 years of service to the community.
 While I cannot be positive that these spoons are from the Daniel Low estate, the limited information furnished to me by the dealer indicated that the previous owner was from the East Coast and from a family prominent in the jewelry business.
 In any case, the spoons speak for themselves.

 Munich with finial of monk holding a beer mug and bible.